gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/bopis-rule.md

    Once you have configured the rule, selected the facilities, and chosen the product, click the `Save` button at the bottom-right of the page.
 This finalizes the rule, ensuring that the **Blue Shirt (Size M)** is suppressed for pickup from warehouse locations, while keeping store pickup available for other products and at other locations.

 ---

+## Schedule Store Pickup Rule

+Retailers can manage the scheduling of the ATP computation job responsible for the store pickup rule from the store pickup page.
+By default, ATP computation jobs are scheduled to run at midnight to ensure ATP calculations occur when store traffic is minimal, making the inventory ATP ready before the start of the day.

+However, if you have created a new rule and want to compute ATP immediately, you can run a job once by selecting the relevant option from the job's overflow menu.

+Once the Store Pickup rules are create, they will be visible as rule cards in the Product and Channel or Product and Facility page as per the created rule.
+Each rule card provides an overview of configurations and product facility selections.
+Retailers can click the "Edit rule" button to modify rule configurations.
+The rule configuration can be adjusted by toggling the store pickup on or off.